 When you have student loans, the last thing you want to do is fall into default because you can’t afford the payments.
-Default can impact your credit and have other effects on your long-term financial future.
+A default can impact your credit and have other effects on your long-term financial future.
 If you’re facing financial difficulty, or have some other issue, there are two options that allow you to hit the pause button on your federal student loan payments: forbearance and deferment.

 Forbearance is for temporary situations, and you're responsible for the interest that accrues.
 Deferment is for longer-term situations, and you may be responsible for the interest that accrues.
 Deciding between forbearance and deferment for your student loans can be a tough decision, but here’s the information you need to make the right choice for your situation.